The plan provides an overarching management framework to guide operational management of all of council's environment reserves.

 Council manages over 682 environment reserves ranging in size from less than 1 hectare up to 333 hectares and located in all six catchments - Pumicestone, Stanley, Mooloolah, Maroochy, Noosa and Mary.
 This represents approximately 11% of the Sunshine Coast protected area estate.

-The Environmental Reserves Network Management Plan was developed to ensure all reserves are considered under an integrated and consistent set of management principles while continuing to develop individual site management plans where needed.
+The environmental reserves network management plan (PDF, 4691KB) was developed to ensure all reserves are considered under an integrated and consistent set of management principles while continuing to develop individual site management plans where needed.